Posthumous Recognition of a Student Procedure - 61.07.02

 A posthumous degree is given when the deceased student was nearing completion of degree or certificate requirements.
-Criteria for the posthumous degree include:
+Criteria for the posthumous degree require that the student:

 Process for posthumous recognition:

 A member of the college’s faculty or staff or a family member of the deceased may request consideration for a posthumous degree or posthumous certificate of recognition.
-This request should be made to the Office of Records, Registration & Veterans’ Affairs, where it will be evaluated to confirm that the request meets the criteria.
-After evaluation by the Office of Records, Registration & Veterans’ Affairs, the request will be presented to president’s team for consideration.
+This request should be made to the office of records, registration, and veterans’ affairs, where it will be evaluated to confirm that the request meets the criteria.
+After evaluation by the office of records, registration, and veterans’ affairs, the request will be presented to president’s team for consideration.
 A request approved by president’s team will be presented to the college’s board of trustees for approval.

-Posthumous degrees will be awarded and posthumous certificates of recognition will be given at the college’s May commencement ceremony.
-Deceased students will be recognized in the commencement program and during the commencement ceremony.
+Posthumous degrees will be awarded and posthumous certificates of recognition generally are given at the college’s May commencement ceremony.
+Deceased students may be recognized in the commencement program and during the commencement ceremony.